SENIOR ASSESSMENT PROGRAM

 The lawyers donate their time and offer a free half-hour consultation.
 Appointments are necessary; call 949-644-3244.
 Consultations are held in the OASIS Administration Office.

-The Tax-Aide Program, administered by the AARP Foundation in cooperation with the IRS provides free tax preparation services on Fridays starting February through April 15 for middle and low-income taxpayers.
+The Tax-Aide Program, administered by the AARP Foundation in cooperation with the IRS provides free tax preparation services on Wednesdays and Fridays starting March 3 through April 14.
+This FREE service is only available to clients whom have had assistance in 2019 and 2020.
 Appointments are necessary.

 Location: OASIS Administration Office